bflaven/BlogArticlesExamples/markdown-memo-for-a-Goldfish-Memory-with-buffer-full/README.md

 <a id="markdown_12"></a>
 ### ASCII Art
+unnecessary, pointless, needless, superfluous but so cool.
 Confined, shut in, I am dreaming of nature...
-I am a mother nature son!
+I am a mother nature son in a front of computer!

 **Mountains...**
 ```